 However, all leveling is manual, and there aren’t a lot of helps to figure it out.
 Plus, the Voxelab has some pretty detailed assembly instructions.
 If you’re new to 3D printers, the assembly alone might be a little overwhelming.

-Things to Consider Before Buying a Budget 3D Printer
+Things to Consider Before Buying the Best Budget 3D Printers